-A. Grade requirements for progression in the BSN program:

-- 1. A grade of 75 ("C") or higher in each nursing course in the program, and a "satisfactory" clinical rating in each clinical course is required to progress.
-Grades of "D" and "F" are course failures. - 2.
-If a student earns a final "unsatisfactory" clinical rating in any clinical course, a grade of "F" will be assigned as the course grade. - 3.
+- A. Grade requirements for progression in the BSN program: - 1.
+A grade of 75 ("C") or higher in each nursing course in the program, and a "satisfactory" clinical rating in each clinical course is required to progress.
+Grades of "D" and "F" are course failures. - a.
+If a student earns a final "unsatisfactory" clinical rating in any clinical course, a grade of "F" will be assigned as the course grade. - b.
 Drug calculation examinations are required in most nursing courses.
-Refer to SON Policy #1000 Testing. - 4.
-Two course failures within the BSN Program will result in dismissal from the BSN Program. - B. Exit Exam Policy
+Refer to SON Policy #1000 Testing. - B. Re-Entry after Withdrawal or One Failure - 1.
+Students who fail or withdraw from a course must petition for readmission into the BSN Program.
+There is no guarantee of readmission to the program. - 2.
+Students may repeat only one course within the BSN Program.
+A student may reenter the program (if approved) only one time. - 3.
+Procedure for re-entry to the BSN Program following a withdrawal or failure: - a.
+A nursing student who fails or withdraws from a nursing course and desires to continue to pursue a BSN degree at GC should initiate contact with his/her academic advisor to complete a SON petition for readmission.
+The petition should include the following: (a) insight into what circumstances contributed to unsuccessful completion of the course; (b) what steps have been (or will be) taken to promote success; and (c) an alternate program of study co-developed with the advisor.
+The petition should be submitted between the first and last